- Policy Manager Server is rejecting Policy Manager Console connections from a remote host.

 - Edit the value of [REG_DWORD] RestrictLocalhost to 0

-- Start F-Secure Policy Manager Server services
+- Start the F-Secure Policy Manager Server service (use command prompt command: net start fsms)

 Once Policy Manager Server service has restarted, try to login from the remote Policy Manager Console.